top of page

 If you identify as a people-pleaser, then you likely fall into the appease response as your go-to trauma brain state!

-Final Thoughts: Turn Knowledge into Power Through Trauma-Informed Approaches
+Final Thoughts: Turning Insight into Trauma-Informed Practice

 Love the blog?
 Get new blogs right to your inbox every week!